 Marlene Connor – Wendel Companies

-BIO- Oct 2013

 Marlene Connor is the director of Public Transportation Planning for the Wendel Companies.

 Wendel is a nationally-recognized multi-disciplinary firm including architecture, engineering, planning, energy and construction management services with more than 70 years in the public transportation industry.